KhronosGroup/OpenXR-Tutorials/tutorial/4-actions.rst

     :end-before: XR_DOCS_TAG_END_RenderCuboid
     :dedent: 0

-From the passed-in pose and scale, we create the _model_ matrix, and multiply that with cameraConstants.viewProj to obtain cameraConstants.modelViewProj, the matrix that transforms from vertices in our unit cube into positions in projection-space.
+From the passed-in pose and scale, we create the ``model`` matrix, and multiply that with cameraConstants.viewProj to obtain cameraConstants.modelViewProj, the matrix that transforms from vertices in our unit cube into projection space.
 We apply our "pipeline" - the shader and render states.
-We update two uniform buffers, one containing cameraConstants for the vertex shader, the other containing our six face colours for the cuboid pixel shader.
+We update two uniform buffers, one containing cameraConstants for the vertex shader, the other containing the normals for the cuboid.
 We assign our vertex and index buffers and draw 36 indices.

+Now build and run your app.
+You should see something like this:

 **************************************
 4.6 Checking for Connected Controllers